 If you’re tired of the big U.S. mobile phone companies (aka AT&T, Verizon, U.S. Cellular, and T-Mobile), you may want to consider two very strong contenders: Google Fi and Republic Wireless 3.0.

 In general, I am a fan of both Google Fi and Republic Wireless mobile phone companies, however, at this time, I feel that Google Fi is easily worth it, and the better value – especially for groups and families.
 Get a $20 credit here.

-Read my Republic Wireless / Google Fi review below to find out about the ups-and-downs of both discount mobile phone companies, information about Republic Wireless and Fi compatible phones, see sample bills, and more.
+Read my Republic Wireless / Google Fi review below to find out about the ups and downs of both discount mobile phone companies, information about Republic Wireless and Fi compatible phones, and more.

 What Do Google Fi and Republic Wireless Have in Common, and What’s Different?

 - Google Fi supports more phones (Android and iPhone) and has additional connectivity options, particularly when calling or traveling internationally (with certain plans, there are no “roaming” fees in 120 countries – including China, India, Europe, South America, and the Caribbean).
 And depending on which plan you chose, calls to these countries may be included for free.

 - Android Phone Support: Both companies offer service on GSM Android-based phones.
 In general, Google Fi works with most Android phones, while Republic Wireless supports a more limited list.
 Having said that, you’ll want to use a good quality phone with these services.
 There is a list of recommended compatible phones that include Google’s Pixel phones, Galaxy S, and Motorola phones.
 There are frequently special rebates on various phones that change throughout the year.

 - Google Fi has built-in security in the form of a virtual private network (VPN) when you’re accessing the service via WiFi.
 This is important because it will give you more confidence that your data isn’t being stolen when using public WiFi hotspots (eg – at the airport).